kkdave28/Shell-Scripts/README.md

    Usage: $prm

 6. srm: Safely moves the files to /home/usr/Temp-Trash/ so that the user can review the files before actual deleting them completely.

    Usage: $srm [file-1] [file-2] [file-3]...

+   Future Upgrades: If given the argument -f or no filename arguments, empty the trash can and permenantly delete the files.

 7. lrm: list all the files that are safely removed and are in /home/usr/Temp-Trash/ directory.